On the bias of the Hoover index estimator: Results for the gamma distribution: Introduction

-The Hoover index is defined in terms of the mean absolute deviation from the population mean and is therefore closely related to $L^1$-type dispersion measures \citep{Cowell2011,Yitzhaki1983}.
-Its simplicity and intuitive appeal have led to applications in diverse fields, including income distribution, regional economics, demography, and environmental studies \citep{Rey-Montouri1999,Haining2003}.
+The Hoover index can therefore be interpreted as one half of the relative mean absolute deviation from the mean, representing the fraction of total income that must be reallocated to achieve perfect equality.
+Geometrically, the Hoover index corresponds to the maximum vertical distance between the Lorenz curve $L(p)$ and the line of perfect equality, while the Gini coefficient is equal to twice the area enclosed by these two curves (see Figure \ref{fig:gini-hoover}).
+Its formulation places it within the class of $L^1$-type dispersion measures and highlights its close relationship with other inequality indices based on pairwise differences and order statistics \citep{Cowell2011,Yitzhaki1983}.
+Its simplicity and intuitive appeal have made the Hoover index widely applicable across diverse fields, including income distribution, regional economics, demography, and environmental studies \citep{Rey-Montouri1999,Haining2003}.
 However, from a statistical perspective, relatively little is known about the properties of its empirical estimator, especially in finite samples and under specific distributional assumptions.

 The issue of estimator bias is particularly relevant in inequality measurement.
 It is well documented that the sample Gini coefficient is biased for many common distributions, and a substantial body of literature has been devoted to characterizing and correcting this bias \citep{Deltas2003,Giles2004,Xu2007}.
 In contrast, analogous results for the Hoover index are scarce, and existing studies are largely limited to asymptotic considerations or numerical investigations.